Register to vote

 Or submit an online Voter Registration Application by using the online link below.

-ABSENTEE voting begins six weeks before every election and is available to any registered Adair County voter that will be unable to make it to their polling place on Election Day due to their absence from Adair County, illness or physical disability or caretaker, religious belief or practice, service as a poll worker, incarceration but have retained qualifications for voting, or certified participant in Missouri’s Safe at Home program.
+ABSENTEE voting begins six weeks before every election and is available to any registered Adair County voter that will be unable to make it to their polling place on Election Day due to their absence from Adair County, illness or physical disability or caretaker(residing at the same address), religious belief or practice, service as a poll worker, a first responder, a health care worker, or a member of law enforcement, incarceration but have retained qualifications for voting, or certified participant in Missouri’s Safe at Home program.

 All ballots must be returned to the County Clerk’s Office before the polls close at 7:00 p.m. on Election Day.
 Persons that request an absentee ballot due to incapacity or confinement due to illness or physical disability or caretaker do not need to have their ballot return envelopes notarized.
 All other absentee ballot return envelopes must be notarized.